Lungi Ngidi: International career

 In January 2017 Ngidi was included in South Africa's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for South Africa against Sri Lanka on 20 January 2017 and was awarded man of the match.
 During the T20I series, Ngidi was named in South Africa's squad for their One Day International (ODI) matches against Sri Lanka.
 However, he was ruled out of the ODI series because of an abdominal injury.

 In January 2018, Ngidi was added to South Africa's Test squad ahead of the second Test against India.
 He made his Test debut for South Africa against India on 13 January 2018.
 He returned figures of 7/87 in the match, including 6/39 in the second innings, as South Africa won by 135 runs.
 Later the same month, he was named in South Africa's One Day International (ODI) squad for their series against India.
 He made his ODI debut against India on 7 February 2018.

 In March 2018, Cricket South Africa awarded Ngidi a national contract, ahead of the 2018–19 season.
 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 On 4 March 2020, in the second ODI against Australia, Ngidi took his first five-wicket haul in ODI cricket.
 In the same match, he became the fastest bowler for South Africa, in terms of matches, to take 50 wickets in ODIs, doing so in his 26th game.

 In September 2021, Ngidi was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
 In July 2022, in the first match of the series against England, Ngidi took his first five-wicket haul in T20I cricket.

 In May 2024, he was named as a reserve player in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In June 2025, Ngidi played in the 2025 World Test Championship final against Australia, South Africa's first appearance in a World Test Championship final.
+He had bowling figures of 0/45 in Australia's first innings and 3/38 in the second.
+His bowling in the second innings contributed substantially to South Africa's eventual five-wicket victory.